aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

 * TMC2100/TMC2130 have stealthChop1 mode which is not strong enough for many 3D printers.
 * The alternative is spreadCycle mode which causes most motors to whine with 12V power.
 24V power is needed to avoid this.
 * TMC2208/TMC2224 have stealthChop2 mode which is stronger and designed for 3D printers.
 * TMC2208/TMC2224 operate in standalone mode, there is no need to hook up SPI wires.
 There is a UART interface supported in Marlin 1.1.7 and RepRapFirmware if you wish to use it but there is no need.
+(TMC21xx also have standalone mode)
 * TMC2224 have stealthChop2/spreadCycle selection using the MS3 jumper.

 ### What am I missing out on?